maheeptathgur/test-app/replit.md

 - July 1, 2025.
 Redesigned copilot configuration Profile tab from form-based interface to profile field management system allowing administrators to configure which profile fields the copilot should collect from users, with field types, descriptions, and required/optional settings
 - July 1, 2025.
 Removed workspace-level "Profile Fields" navigation item since profile fields now only exist at the copilot level for better organization and to avoid redundancy
 - July 1, 2025.
 Simplified Workspace Settings by removing integrations, billing, and members tabs, keeping only General and Security tabs for focused essential configuration
+- July 1, 2025.
+Created user-specific sidebar for User View mode showing "Your Assistants" and "Recent Chats" sections with simplified profile options, removing admin features like pricing plans and administrative navigation for authentic end-user experience
 ```

 ## User Preferences